Wednesday, 20 April 2022

 Being Practical

-Is it right to replace our mobile phones into the newest piece of technology as soon as there's a new one available?
-I can sense those who have the means are nodding their heads right now.
-There’s nothing wrong about that. but ios it ethical?
+Is it really necessary to replace our mobile phones with the latest model as soon as a new one is released?
+I can already sense those who can afford it nodding their heads.
+There’s nothing wrong with that, but is it ethical?

-The saying goes, ‘don’t try to fix it if it’s not faulty’.
-So why replace it, or in marketing terms, upgrade it?
+There’s an old saying, “Don’t fix it if it’s not broken.”
+So why replace it, or in marketing terms, “upgrade”?

-People are drawn into new things.
-Just a few tweaks of the camera setting and additional feature in a new phone can make people form a long queue to get hold of the new variant.
-Adding power words like XL, HD, 5G, or vegan friendly resonates to the already conditioned consumer thinking.
+People are naturally drawn to new things.
+A few tweaks to the camera or some added features in a new phone can make people stand in long queues to get the latest model.
+Marketing power words like XL, HD, 5G, or even "vegan-friendly" have conditioned consumers to think they need the newest version.

-I remember many years ago, there was a concept of a modular phone.
-The individual components like camera, Bluetooth, nfc, etc. can be added like a piece of Lego.
-The idea is, if there is a new camera, just remove the camera block and replace it with the new one.
-If there’s a new feature, just find an empty block and fit it in.
-That was the way when computers were primarily tower computers.
+I remember many years ago, there was a concept for a modular phone.
+The idea was that individual components like the camera, Bluetooth, NFC, and so on could be added or upgraded, just like pieces of a Lego set.
+If a new camera was released, you could simply remove the old camera block and replace it with the new one.
+If a new feature came out, you could just find an empty block and fit it in.
+This concept was similar to how computers used to be, especially when they were primarily tower models.

-Why this idea did not took off?
-Although a good thought, it can be a fiddle.
-Consumers don’t like complicated things.
-They like to buy, then open and use.
+Why didn’t this idea take off?
+Although it was a good concept, it turned out to be a bit of a hassle.
+Consumers don’t like complicated things—they prefer to buy, open, and use without too much effort.

-There’s not much incentive in keeping your old phone aside from the obvious, saving some dough for something else.
-Sad thing is the operating system providers stop supporting old versions.
-Compatibility issues to new technology arise after more or less than 4 years.
+There’s not much incentive to keep your old phone, aside from the obvious benefit of saving money for something else.
+The sad reality is that operating system providers eventually stop supporting older versions, and compatibility issues with new technology arise after about 4 years.

-It may not be appealing to everybody but this little thing that we can do can save us some money and is friendlier to the planet.
-Phones are primarily made for ringing, anyway.
+It might not be appealing to everyone, but this small change can save money and be friendlier to the planet.
+After all, phones are primarily made for calling, anyway.

 No comments: